deforum-art/sd-webui-deforum/README.md

 ## Before Starting
-install anaconda for managing python environments and packages https://www.anaconda.com/ Then open a conda powershell
+install anaconda for managing python environments and packages https://www.anaconda.com/

-Create a huuginface token which you will need paste during the install: https://huggingface.co/settings/tokens
+create a huggingface token which you will need paste during the install: https://huggingface.co/settings/tokens

+open a conda powershell

 ## Getting Started
 clone the github repository: